 - 1. Following mostly British tradition, the program could benefit from employing external experts (called external examiners in the UK) to validate its offerings, provide feedback to course and program material and overall push for improvements and refinements when not picked up by internal faculty.
 Indeed, competing Colleges in Cyprus have started to employ such strategies. - 2.
-While the committee views the flexibility of the program to allow its graduates to transition into the Bachelor's program as a strong component, it also notes that there might be space for strategic manoeuvring from the students' side.
+The committee views as benefit the flexibility of the program to allow its graduates to transition into the Bachelor's program, and it also notes that there might be space for strategic manoeuvring from the students' side.
 Students may be entering the Diploma even if they do plan to study for the Bachelor's as a means of a) easier admission and b) perhaps somewhat better chances to succeed in the courses they enrol into the first 4 semesters as the equivalent courses in the Bachelor's program may be more demanding. - 3.
-The international dimension of the program is strengthening over time and one way to accelerate that progress is to be inviting more visiting professors from abroad who could help in the development of the quality of the program and in the strengthening of the research profile of the program and staff through collaborations.
-The collaboration with the University of Roehampton suggests that indeed the recommendation can materialize. - 4.
-As noted above, the committee strongly suggests the following updates in the program structure: - a.
-Introduction of an entrepreneurship/innovation/creativity module in the core courses - b.
-Repackage the sociology and psychology courses into a behavioral economics offering - c.
-Bundle English 1 and 2 together or offer English 2 as an elective.
+The international dimension of the program is strengthening over time and one way to accelerate that progress is (i) to be inviting more visiting professors from abroad who could help in the development of the quality of the program and in the strengthening of the research profile of the program and staff through collaborations, and (ii) extend the recruiting in new markets (e.g. Russia, Russian speaking countries, etc.) to benefit from these markets and needs.

 Non-compliant/

-Sub- area Partially Compliant/Compliant
+Sub-a area Partially Compliant/Compliant

 1.1 Policy for quality assurance Compliant

 1.2 Design, approval, on-going monitoring and review Compliant

 1.3 Public information Compliant

 1.4 Information management Compliant